ileu/EISFrame/README.md

-# Example Package
+# eisplottingtools

-This is a simple example package.
-You can use [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/) to write your content.
+This is a still TODO.
+The source code is on [Github](https://github.com/ileu/eisplottingtool).

+For further info on
+[Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
+.